home-assistant-libs/python-matter-server/README.md

 Each time the server restarts you will need to provide it your Wi-Fi credentials via the `matter_experimental.set_wifi` service to be able to onboard Wi-Fi devices.

 Once done, you can onboard devices by sending the content of a QR code to the `matter_experimental.commission` service.
+Get the QR code from your test device via [the Matter REPL][example-firmware-site].

 ### Using the Python CHIP REPL